Stevenson announces bid for attorney general in Kentucky

 Stevenson, a retired Air Force colonel, pointed to her experience as an attorney at the federal level, having served as a chief prosecutor, criminal defense attorney and an “operations law expert supporting aircrews with over 1,000 sorties over Iraq.”

-She also pointed to her background as a non-profit leader and a Baptist minister.

-She also pointed to her background as a non-profit leader and a Baptist minister.
+She also mentioned her background as a non-profit leader and a Baptist minister.